samsam324/candela-information/README.md

 ## Overview

 Candela is a project I built to reduce the friction between an investment idea and a testable quantitative strategy.
-The goal is to let a user describe a research hypothesis in natural language, translate it into a structured strategy specification, and evaluate it through a backtesting workflow backed by historical market data.
+The goal is to let a user describe a research hypothesis in natural language, translate it into a structured strategy specification, and evaluate it through a backtesting workflow powered by historical market data.

-Rather than acting as a generic chatbot, the system is designed around a concrete research loop:
+Rather than functioning as a generic chatbot, the system is built around a concrete research loop:

 1. define a hypothesis
 2. map it to a tradable universe and signal logic
-3. run historical simulation
+3. run a historical simulation
 4. inspect results and diagnostics
 5. refine and retest